West Himalayan Birch Betula Jacquemontii aka Kashmir Birch Options

 West Himalayan Birch trees are tolerant of wet sites and occasional droughts so if you are a forgetful gardener that lives in parts of UK with very unpredictable weather, this tree is for you.
 The growth rate is somewhere between average and above average but in the right conditions should be closer to above average.
 This usually means more than 30cm a year.

-This tree is supplied at a height of 1.2 to 2.6 metres in a 5-20 litre container for year round planting and better results than from either bare-root or containerised stock.
 Expect a final height of around 6m at the 10 year point but could go on to grow more depending on local conditions.
 West Himalayan Birch Betula Jacquemontii final height could be as much as 18 metres at maturity but a lot depends on local conditions e.g soil, weather, low flying helicopters and pruning massacres.
 If it gets too tall then manual pruning is an option.
 Width should be around 4 to 8 metres but again manual pruning will give you what you want.
 That being said, only prune if you have to as West Himalayan Birch generally prefer to be left alone.
 The pruning sense we mean, not socialising; by all means make two cups of tea when you go out to bond with your tree.
-All dead, diseased and crossing branches should be pruned out for the longer term health of the tree and all pruning where possible should be completed in late Summer to Mid-Winter as the tree "bleeds" sap profusely.
+All dead, diseased and crossing branches should be pruned out for the longer-term health of the tree and all pruning where possible should be completed in late Summer to Mid-Winter as the tree "bleeds" sap profusely.
 At the time of writing the RHS advise against the use of binding, covering or painting the wound as it traps moisture and could lead to a fungal infection.
 Leave to air dry instead.

-Excessive loss of sap would be noticed by lack of vigour and die back.
+Excessive loss of sap would be noticed by a lack of vigour and die back.